-A. MOTIVATIONAL STRATEGIES
+A. Motivational strategies

 Instructional materials must include features to maintain learner motivation.
-See Sections 1006.31(2)(e); 1006.34(2)(b); 1006.38(4), Florida Statutes.
+See ss.
+1006.31(2), 1006.34(2)(b) and 1006.38(4), F.S.

 Expectations: Materials should positively influence the expectations of students.
-Examples include: positive expectations for success; novel tasks or other approaches to stimulate intellectual curiosity; meaningful tasks related to student interests, cultural backgrounds, and developmental levels; activities with relevance to the student's life; thought-provoking challenges such as paradoxes, dilemmas, problems, controversies, and questioning of traditional ways of thinking; challenges that are neither too difficult to achieve nor so easy that students become bored; hands-on tasks in a concrete context, and images, sounds, analogies, metaphors, or humorous anecdotes; and variety, including the opportunity for students to ask their own questions, set their own goals, and make other choices during learning.
+Examples include positive expectations for success; novel tasks or other approaches to stimulate intellectual curiosity; meaningful tasks related to student interests, cultural backgrounds and developmental levels; activities with relevance to the student's life; thought-provoking challenges such as paradoxes, dilemmas, problems, controversies and critical thinking; challenges that are neither too difficult to achieve nor so easy that students become bored; hands-on tasks in a concrete context and images, sounds, analogies, metaphors or humorous anecdotes; and variety, including the opportunity for students to ask their own questions, set their own goals and make other choices during learning.

 Feedback: Materials should include informative and positive feedback on progress.
-Examples include: frequent checks on progress, including testing; explanatory feedback with information about correctness of responses, how to avoid or correct common mistakes, and/or different approaches to use; and varied forms of assessments (self-assessment, peer assessment, and some learning tasks without formal assessments).
+Examples include frequent checks on progress, including testing; explanatory feedback with information about correctness of responses, how to avoid or correct common mistakes and/or different approaches to use; and varied forms of assessments (self-assessment, peer assessment and some learning tasks without formal assessments).